annaluizando/blindspot/README.md

 - [ ] Correct vuln explanation to go back to its origin and not main menu when user presses back key
 - [ ] Add Congratulation screen when finishing all challenges
 - [ ] Add user errors count in each category for statistics
+- [ ] Add command for openning a random challenge with difficulty and category as params
+- [ ] Resolve bug in game mode toggle

 ## 📜 License